Aggregate-Intellect/maven-course/assignments/week_05/README.md

 Review the provided gradio_ui.py file in this week’s folder to understand how Gradio integrates with your LangGraph agent.

 #### 2. Running the Agent Locally
-Navigate to the proposal-generation-agent folder from week_02 assignment, open a terminal, and run the following command to build the Docker image and create an agent service:
+Navigate to the proposal-generation-agent (since it doesn't use human in the loop concept) folder from week_02 assignment, open a terminal, and run the following command to build the Docker image and create an agent service:

 ```bash
 langgraph test